 It is important to note whether an RFQT passes/fails versus a timeout event.
 Each of these could have a different root cause.
-For the case in which the test times out, one or more of the Conditions for running the DTC (as stated in the P20EE) were not true.
-There will not be any indication on the Tech 2 for which condition is not true other than the RFQT timing out.
-For the case in which the test continues to fail, it is necessary to inspect the DEF system/components for symptoms of failure.
-The following guides can be used to help pinpoint the failing component.
+For the case in which the test times out, one or more of the Conditions for running the DTC (as stated in the P20EE) were not met.
+There will not be any indication on the Tech 2 for which condition was not met.
+For the case in which the test fails, it is necessary to inspect the DEF system/components for symptoms of failure.
+The following guides can be used to help pinpoint the suspect component.

-- 1. During a RFQT, the downstream NOx ppm should read roughly 70% less than the upstream NOx ppm on a healthy system.
+- 1. During the RFQT, the downstream NOx ppm should read roughly 70% less than the upstream NOx ppm on a healthy system.
 (As an example the upstream NOx ppm should be near 100ppm when the downstream NOx sensor 2 is around 30ppm or less). - 2.
-During a DPF service regen, the SCR is too hot to reduce NOx effectively.
+During a DPF regeneration, the SCR is too hot to reduce NOx effectively.
 The upstream and downstream NOx ppm values should be relatively similar.
 NOx2 can be up to 30% higher than NOx1 in some cases. - 3.
-During a DPF service regen, EGT1 should be between 250C/482F and 400C/752F, EGT2 should be the hottest of all the EGT's in the range of 550C/1022F to 700C/1292F, EGT3 and EGT4 should be slightly cooler than the previous sensor on a healthy system.
-If EGT3 and EGT4 temperatures are 100 C/212F higher than EGT2, an intake/exhaust leak or a fuel quality issue (Sulfur above 15 ppm) may exist.
-Completing a service regen will purge Sulfur from the exhaust system.
-In rare cases, a degraded DOC can be suspected. - 4.
 During a road test at highway speeds (with system at operating temperature), the downstream NOx sensor should be 70% less than the upstream sensor and transition in the same direction as the upstream sensor, but at a much lower magnitude.
 During a road test, you can collect transient data for NOx1 and NOx2.
 After a heavy acceleration followed by a tip out (0 pedal), both sensors should go to zero while coasting down.
-If NOx2 does not gc to zero shortly after NOx1, NOx2 is either faulty or the system is saturated with DEF.
-Performing this test during or shortly after a DPF regen prevents the system from being saturated with DEF. - 5.
+If NOx2 does not go to zero shortly after NOx1, NOx2 is either faulty or the system is saturated with DEF.
+Performing this test during or shortly after a DPF regen prevents the system from being saturated with DEF. - 4.
 If the above NOx sensor comparisons aren't true, there are several possible causes.
 The NOx sensor cannot distinguish between NOx and liquid NH3 (DEF).
 High NOx sensor 2 readings can be caused by DEF getting past the SCR catalyst.
-This can be the result of a degraded catalyst or a condition that causes excessive DEF on the SCR.
-After a DPF service regen, the SCR system is purged of excessive DEF.
-It is easier to evaluate if an SCR brick is compromised right after a service regen because it eliminates the extra DEF that the system was exposed to. - 6.
+This can be the result of a degraded SCR catalyst or a condition that causes excessive DEF in the SCR.
+After a DPF regeneration, the SCR system is purged of excessive DEF.
+It is easier to evaluate if an SCR brick is compromised right after a regeneration because it eliminates the extra DEF that the system was exposed to. - 5.
 The SCR system can also store NOx in cold temperatures (extended idle).
-When the system warms up, this NOx can be released and results in a brief NOx2 increase above NOx1. - 7.
-If NOx2 is malfunctioning or poisoned, NOx values will be influenced and may be stuck higher than NOx1. - 8.
-This document assumes that the DEF injector volume has been verified and passes with 3 distinct spray plumes from the injector. - 9.
+When the system warms up, this NOx can be released and results in a brief NOx2 increase above NOx1. - 6.
+If NOx2 is malfunctioning or poisoned, NOx 2 values will be influenced and may be stuck higher than NOx1 - 7.
+This document assumes that the DEF injector volume has been verified and passes with 3 distinct spray plumes from the injector. - 8.
 This document also assumes the intake and exhaust system are leak free.
-Intake and exhaust leaks can cause changes to the dosing system performance due to varied NOx output from the engine. - 10.
+Intake and exhaust leaks can cause changes to the dosing system performance due to varied NOx output from the engine. - 9.
 After-market components including, but not limited to, air induction parts, performance modifiers, grill covers, and exhaust modifications may negatively influence the DEF system performance.
 If all conditions above appear to be functioning normally, SCR replacement may be required but is a very rare occurrence.
 If the SCR is replaced, the new component will require a DPF service regen followed by the RFQT procedure prior to releasing the vehicle.
 Also, refer to the SI for appropriate resets to be performed by the Tech2.